mtjon/introduction-to-dsh/intro.md

 <!--v-->
 ## What is MQTT?
 - MQTT is network protocol that transports messages
-  - Lightweight<!-- .element: class="fragment" data-fragment-index="1"-->
+  - Lightweight<!-- .element: class="fragment"-->
-  - Based around publish and subscribe<!-- .element: class="fragment" data-fragment-index="2"-->
+  - Based around publish and subscribe<!-- .element: class="fragment"-->
-  - Widespread use in the <!-- .element: class="fragment" data-fragment-index="3" --> *Internet of Things (IoT)* <!-- .element: class="fragment" data-fragment-index="4" -->
+  - Widespread <!-- .element: class="fragment"--> use in the *Internet of Things (IoT)*
-  - Suitable for many simultaneous connections <!-- .element: class="fragment" data-fragment-index="5" -->
+  - Suitable for many simultaneous connections <!-- .element: class="fragment" -->
-  - ISO/IEC 20922 and OASIS standard <!-- .element: class="fragment" data-fragment-index="6" -->
+  - ISO/IEC 20922 and OASIS standard <!-- .element: class="fragment" -->
   - Fine-grained access control<!-- .element: class="fragment" -->

 Note: MQTT is a very good way to get data on the DSH.